brondavies/filetypetranslator/README.md

 * Even though a mime type to file extension mapping is not necessarily one-to-one, the most common should be returned by the library
 * This library does not provide file sniffing capabilities - in other words, if you have a file and you want to verify the contents are of a specific type, look elsewhere.
 FTT only uses the file name with an extension.
 That capability may be added in a future release.
-* The only file categories presently considered are Archive, Audio, Binary, Code, Document, Image, Text, and Video.
+* The only file categories presently considered are Archive, Audio, Binary, Code, Document, Image, PDF, Presentation, Spreadsheet, Text, and Video.
 Binary is the default if there is no match in the database.

 # Sources